danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 As you see, the implementation is super-simple.
 It just performs get requests on the routes and specify the return type.
-Alamofire and AlamofireObjectMapper then take care of fetching and mapping the returned data.
+Alamofire and AlamofireObjectMapper then automatically take care of fetching and mapping the api response.

-`getMovie` uses `responseObject`, while the other functions use `responseArray`.
+As you can also see, `getMovie` uses `responseObject`, while the other functions use `responseArray`.
+This is because a single movie is returned as single object while top grossing and top rated movies are instead returned as arrays.
+If these arrays were instead part of a response object (much recommended), you would have to specify a new api model that can map that response, then use `responseObject`.
-This is because a single movie is returned as a single object while top grossing and top rated movies are returned as arrays.
-If these arrays were returned in an embedded object (very common), you would have to specify a new API-specific type that can map that return type, then use `responseObject` with that type.
+This would give you a lot more future flexibility, so I'd suggest that you avoid using arrays in your api.

 ## Step 6 - Perform your very first request

-We will now setup our app to fetch data from the API.
-Remove all the boilerplate code from `AppDelegate` and `ViewController`, then add this to `ViewController`:
+We will now setup our app to fetch data from the api.
+Remove all the boilerplate code and add this to `ViewController`:

 ```swift
 override func viewDidLoad() {